-The Sower Award in the Humanities will be presented to Dr. Natalie Hahn immediately preceding the lecture.
-The benefit dinner that typically precedes the free public lecture has been cancelled due to the pandemic, but this event still raises important funds for HN’s statewide programs.
-For information regarding sponsorships, please contact Heather Thomas at Humanities Nebraska.
+The Sower Award in the Humanities was presented to Dr. Natalie Hahn immediately preceding the lecture.
+The benefit dinner that typically precedes the free public lecture was canceled due to the pandemic, but this event still raises important funds for HN’s statewide programs.

 The E.N.
 Thompson Forum on World Issues is a collaboration of the Cooper Foundation, the University of Nebraska-Lincoln, and the Lied Center for Performing Arts.
 Humanities Nebraska is a non-profit organization that inspires and enriches personal and public life by delivering opportunities to engage thoughtfully with history and culture.
 Visit humanitiesnebraska.org to learn more.

-This lecture will not be recorded for future broadcast.
+This lecture was not recorded for future broadcast.